-- All applications for the Justice for Families Program must include formal partnerships with both 1) a nonprofit, nongovernmental, or tribal domestic violence or sexual assault victim service provider and 2) a court. - Applications that do not meet this requirement will not be eligible for Justice for Families Program funding and will be removed from consideration. - Partnerships are formally demonstrated through an MOU or in some cases a Letter of Commitment.
+- All applications for the Justice for Families Program must include formal partnerships with both 1) a nonprofit, nongovernmental, or tribal domestic violence or sexual assault victim service provider and 2) a court. - Applications that do not meet this requirement will not be eligible for Justice for Families Program funding and will be removed from consideration. - Partnerships are formally demonstrated through an MOU or in some cases a Letter of Commitment (LOC). - Reminder: If addressing OVW priority area I (advanced racial equity), a culturally specific, community-based organization or tribal-based organization must be delineated in the MOU (or LOC)